UMANG13-coder/Neoapps.ai-Documentation/docs/dnd-usage/dnd_dashboard.md

 ## Next Step

-> Begin configuring the Drag and Drop (DnD) components according to your specifications by simply dragging and dropping them into the pages.
+> Begin configuring the Drag and Drop (DND) components according to your specifications by simply dragging and dropping them into the pages.